alekseysidorov/byte-unit-serde/README.md

 <!-- ANCHOR: description -->

 This crate provides de/serialization helper for [`byte-unit`] crate to use in combination with [serde's with-annotation].

-The idea of this crate is heavily inspired by [`humantime-serde`].
+This might be useful because it hides a `byte-unit` crate as an implementation details and allows use the simple `u64` type instead.

 ## Example